 - 1. Data Provider receives data from the source (e.g., Project, Instrument Team, etc.). - 2.
 Data Provider utilizes PDS provided tools to prepare the data for submission. - 3.
-Data Provider submits transformed/labeled data to the Discipline Node via the Ingest service where the service registers product metadata with the Inventory service and product data with the Storage service.
+Data Provider submits transformed/labeled data to the Discipline Node via the Ingest service where the service registers product metadata with the Inventory (Registry) service and product data with the Storage service.
 Metadata registrations are authorized by the Security service. - 4.
-Discipline Node manages housekeeping information and/or augments metadata for search enhancement via the Operator Portal.
+Discipline Node manages housekeeping information and/or augments metadata for search enhancement via the Operator Portal. - 5.
+Engineering Node periodically pulls content from the Inventory (Registry) service at the DN to an aggregate Registry service.